Zpedia

 • Use a solution that can decrypt TLS/SSL-encrypted traffic, since the vast majority of web traffic is now encrypted.

-• Data breaches had cost on average US$9.44 million in the US and $4.35 million worldwide—more than 32% of it in lost business.
+Data breaches cost on average US$9.44 million in the US and $4.35 million worldwide in 2022—more than 32% of it in lost business.

 Get Started with Zscaler Cloud Data Loss Prevention